You open the email.

 And it shortens drastically shortens promotions timelines.

-Most women think promotions happen during performance reviews.
+Most women believe promotions are decided during performance reviews.

-If you don’t know how you’re being evaluated, you’re guessing.
+If you don't know how readiness is being evaluated, you're guessing, and hoping someone in that room is advocating for you.

-In this step, you’ll learn how promotion readiness is assessed and how to honestly assess yourself.
+In this step, you'll learn exactly how promotion decisions are made and how to honestly assess where you stand right now.

 You don't need to change your personality.

-But you do need to send signals that say: “She’s operating at the next level.”
+But you do need to be operating in a way that signals: she's already thinking at the next level.

 This is where you stop proving and start positioning.

-You rely on your boss to promote you
+You rely on your manager to notice and act.

 You stop waiting and START CELEBRATING YOUR PROMOTIONS!